New Anesthesia Machines, Expert Team Provide Gritman Patients Coordinated Care

 Patients won’t feel a thing during their surgery if Greg Bauer has anything to say about it.

-A Certified Registered Nurse Anesthetist (CRNA), Bauer is one of four anesthesia providers at Gritman Medical Center, and one of thee on the team who hold national certification in Non-Surgical Pain Management.
+A Certified Registered Nurse Anesthetist (CRNA), Bauer is one of several anesthesia providers at Gritman Medical Center, and one of three on the team who hold national certification in Non-Surgical Pain Management.
 That means he’s ensuring a patient’s heart rate, respiration and other vital signs are met throughout a procedure when they are most likely unconscious or without feeling in a portion of their body.

 “We have a great team as far as anesthesia goes,” Bauer said.
 “They’ve been hand-selected, all having similar motivations to stay at the top of our game.”